 The Board has reviewed its ongoing combined skills and expertise and has identified a need for Directors with the following priority skills and experience:

-However, nominees with other skills sets will also be accepted.
+However, nominees with other skill sets will also be accepted.
+Any eligible Member

-In keeping with modern governance practice, the Board is now asking nominees to indicate what skills and experience they may bring to the Board by completing a skills inventory.
-It is not expected that any nominee will possess all the skills and experience listed, and in reality most nominees may only have two or three strong skills and experience elements identified.
-The inventory will however provide a good insight to you as a person and the contribution you may make to the Board.
+In keeping with modern governance practice, nominees will complete a skills inventory to indicate their skills and experience.
+There is no expectation a nominee will possess all the skills and experience listed; in practice, most nominees may have only 2–3 strong skills and experience and others may be medium or low.
+The skills inventory along with your Board nomination will provide good insight to you as a person and the contribution you may make to the Board.

 How do I nominate?

 Complete a nomination form, which includes a photograph, and be nominated in writing, with her consent, by another Adult Member.
 Nomination forms and supplementary information may be downloaded from the Girl Guides NSW, ACT & NT website by clicking or tapping here.
 Send the completed nomination form to [email protected]

 When do nominations close?